flanksource/docs/mission-control/docs/installation/local-testing.md

 <Step step={3} name="Install Mission Control">

-[nip.io](http://nip.io) is simple wildcard DNS server that returns the ip provided in the host name, e.g.
+[nip.io](http://nip.io) is a wildcard DNS server that returns the ip provided in the host name, e.g.

 ```bash
 ❯ nslookup  127.0.0.1.nip.io
 Address: 127.0.0.1
 ```

-By using nip you will be able to access mission-control without any further networking / configuration setup.
+By using nip you can access mission-control without any further networking / configuration setup.

 ```yaml title="values.yaml"
 global: